Ruby McGregor-Smith

 McGregor-Smith joined Mitie as group financial director in 2002 and was promoted to CEO in 2007.
 She was the only Asian female chief executive of a FTSE 250 company at this time.
 She was awarded a CBE in 2012 for services to business and promoting diversity.
 During the decade she spent at Mitie, the firm increased its turnover by £1.5bn billion, which passed the £2bn mark for the first time in 2012.
-Upon her appointment to the House of Lords in 2015, after eight years as Chief Executive, McGregor-Smith asked the Mitie board to begin the process of looking for a replacement as Chief Executive.
 In October 2016 a handover period with new CEO Phil Bentley began, ending in December 2016.

 Early life

 McGregor-Smith was born in 1963 in Lucknow, Uttar Pradesh, in northern India.

 She moved to England aged two with her mother, joining her father who was training as an accountant in London.

 She grew up in Bayswater, White City and Stanmore in the London Borough of Harrow, attending Bentley Wood High School and Lowland Sixth Form College before graduating from Kingston Polytechnic in 1985 with a degree in economics.